mcu-tools/mcuboot/ext/nrf/README.md

-# Building MCUBoot with nRF52840 CC310 enabled
+# Building MCUboot with nRF52840 CC310 enabled

-## Pre-prerequisites
+## Prerequisites

-Clone [nrfxlib](https://github.com/NordicPlayground/nrfxlib) next to the mcuboot root folder.
-So that it's located `../nrfxlib` from mcuboots root folder.
+Clone [nrfxlib](https://github.com/NordicPlayground/nrfxlib) next to the MCUboot root folder.
+So that it's located `../nrfxlib` from MCUboot root folder.

 ## Building